atomicwire/orchestra-examples/basic-examples/05-avro-schema/README.md

 ## Results

-The Avro schema(s) will be output to the Gradle build folder.
+The Avro schema will be output to the Gradle build folder.

 ```shell
 $ ./basic-examples/05-avro-schema/build/generated/sources/orch-gen-avro/main/avro/05-avro-schema.avsc